SeleniumHQ/docs/02_Getting_Started_with_WebDriver.md

 You can do this because both the `WebDriver` and `WebElement` types implement the [`SearchContext`](http://selenium.googlecode.com/git/docs/api/java/org/openqa/selenium/SearchContext.html) interface.
 In WebDriver this is known as a _role-based interface_.
 Role-based interfaces allow you to determine whether a particular driver implementation supports a given feature.
 These interfaces are clearly defined and try to adhere to having only a single role of responsibility.
 You can read more about WebDriver's design and what roles are supported in which drivers in the [Some Other Section Which Must Be Named](#).

-Consequently, the `By` interface you saw used above also supports a number of additional locator strategies.
+Consequently, the `By` interface used above also supports a number of additional locator strategies.
 A nested lookup might not be the most effective cheese location strategy since it requires two separate commands to be issued to the browser; first searching the DOM